-These world famous horses which originated from Spain, are schooled in the Winter Riding School of the Hofburg Palace
+These world famous horses originally from Spain are schooled in the Winter Riding School of the Hofburg Palace

 .
 However, only in Vienna